jibeinc/web_minion/README.md

 - [![Issues](http://img.shields.io/github/issues/jibeinc/web_minion.svg?style=flat-square)](http://github.com/jibeinc/web_minion/issues)
 - [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](http://opensource.org/licenses/MIT)

 WebMinion is a metadata-driven browser automation library.
 Instead of writing a custom bot with lots of code, you can write a JSON configuration and give it to WebMinion to run instead.
-You can use webdrivers like Mechanize, Capybara/Selenium (TODO) and Capybara/PhantomJS (TODO).
+You can use webdrivers like Mechanize, Capybara/Selenium and Capybara/PhantomJS.

 *NOTE* The public API is currently unstable and subject to change.